-The Sisters in Cinema Documentary Fellowship is by invitation only in its inaugural year.
+The Sisters in Cinema Documentary Fellowship Program was launched in the Fall of 2019.

 Documentary Fellows receive a $5,000 development grant for their documentary film projects, fiscal sponsorship and individually tailored mentorship focused on both professional and project development from Founder & CEO Yvonne Welbon and award-winning filmmaker Anayansi Prado.